mckeags7/SeanMReactPortfolio/README.md

 ## Installation

-To install this project into your own, use `git clone <REPONAME>` in your command-line, then `npm init` to install the listed dependencies.
+To install this project into your own, use `git clone <REPONAME>` in your command-line, then `npm i` to install the listed dependencies.

 ## Usage